Meet TapRooT® in Dallas

 We’ll meet December 12, 2018, at the Hilton Garden Inn Las Colinas for the 2-Day Root Cause Analysis Training course.
 You’ll want to explore Dallas so below we’ve included highlights of your host city.

 Dallas has a down-home, friendly atmosphere, cool music, a memorable skyline, and a robust nightlife.
 Take a walk in the city’s urban green spaces and explore endless outdoor and recreational activities.
 To get here, you can fly into DFW or Love Airport, headquarters of Southwest.

 A great introduction to Dallas is to take a free trolley ride through downtown to see the area and check out restaurants and points of interest you might want to pursue.
 Hop on and off as you wish.
 You may want to use the DART bus or rail system, depending on where you want to go.

 Catch views from the GeO-Deck at Reunion Tower, 470 feet above the ground, a great overlook of Trinity River.
 Another place to view the landscape and Trinity River is from Continental Avenue Pedestrian Bridge.
 For optimum photo ops, snap the skyline from steel-arched Margaret Hunt Hill Bridge.

-Play games, read, and see free performances at Klyde Warren Park, a $110 million oasis with free Wi-Fi.
+Watch the winter sights, read, and enjoy Klyde Warren Park, a $110 million oasis with free Wi-Fi.
 Bonus: With food trucks and restaurants, the park is open from 6:00 am to 11:00 pm.
 Across the street is Dallas Museum of Art, where general admission is free.